eliaz5536/ShellSketch/README.md

 - Custom Log Level Messaging types (INFO, SUCCESS, WARNING & ERROR)
 - Customized Command-Line Interface menu, with the addition of USAGE and HELP function

-_ShellSketch_ can be interacted through both modes, CLI (terminal) and GUI (Graphical User Interface) using YAD (Yet Another Dialog) that displays GTK+ dialog boxes and Whiptail for usability and accessability of inputting values through simple user interface.
+_ShellSketch_ offers **CLI and GUI support** using YAD (Yet Another Dialog) that displays GTK+ dialog boxes and Whiptail for usability and accessability of inputting values through simple user interface.

 # Requirements
 It is highly recommended that you run this script on **Debian** or **Debian-based distribution machine** (_Ubuntu_, _Linux Mint_, _Zorin OS_ & _Kali Linux_)